Sudomemo/sudomemoDNS/README.md

 # Running on anything else:

-Required packages (installable by npm): requests, dnslib Required Python version: 3+, tested with 3.6
+Required packages (installable with pip): requests, dnslib Required Python version: 3+, tested with 3.6

     sudo <name of your python binary> sudomemoDNS.py